swiftlang/swift-evolution/proposals/0417-task-executor-preference.md

 let anywhere = RunsAnywhere()
 Task { await anywhere.hello() } // runs on "default executor", using a thread from the global pool

-Task(on: myExecutor) { await anywhere.hello() } // runs on preferred executor, using a thread owned by that executor
+Task(executorPreference: myExecutor) { await anywhere.hello() } // runs on preferred executor, using a thread owned by that executor
 ```

 Methods which assert isolation, such as `Actor/assumeIsolated` and similar still function as expected.